cdvelop/devtui/README.md

 - **Automatic MessageTracker Detection**: Optionally implement `MessageTracker` interface for operation tracking
 - **Decoupled Architecture**: Consumers define their own interfaces - DevTUI implements them
 - **Thread-Safe**: Concurrent handler registration and execution

+**Progress callbacks (channel contract)**

+DevTUI provides a `progress` channel to handlers for streaming human-readable status messages.
+A small contract to keep in mind:

+- The `progress` parameter has type `chan<- string` on handler methods.
+- The caller (DevTUI) owns the channel lifecycle and will close it when the operation is finished.
+Handler implementations MUST NOT close the channel.
+- Handlers may send zero or more messages.
+Messages should be plain strings intended for display to users (for example: "validating...", "step 2 done", or "error: <message>").
+- To avoid deadlocks, avoid blocking sends on the channel.
+If a send may block (for example when the channel is unbuffered and the UI may be busy), send from a goroutine or use a non-blocking select with a default case.
+- MessageTracker implementations can be used alongside progress messages to enable updating existing messages instead of appending new ones.

 ## Decoupled Architecture